WordPress/hosting-handbook/tests.md

 # Tests

-The WordPress Hosting Team has some tools for hosters to check their infrastructure and improve compatibility with WordPress and publish them on the Host Test Result information page.
+The WordPress Hosting Team provides tools for hosting companies to run the WordPress automated tests on their infrastructure to improve compatibility with WordPress.
+These results can be published them on the [Host Test Result information page](https://make.wordpress.org/hosting/test-results/), to help WordPress' compatibility with hosts as well.

+It consists of two tools: the Runner, which is part of the core's PHPUnit tests, which work on a hosting, and optionally [sends the information to the results page](https://make.wordpress.org/hosting/test-results/); and the Reporter, which is the plugin that [works on the hosting page](https://make.wordpress.org/hosting/) and shows the results.

 ## What is it